 This had been designated as an area for dredged material anyway, so it should not have been a problem.
 Except: the people of Amherstburg did not want this CDF.
 At a time when the Detroit River was really polluted, this system of dikes filtered surrounding water, offering an enclosed waterscape that was cleaner than the rest of the river.
 Ontario and Michigan had even stocked the little lake with fish, thus making it a fishing hotspot.

 So when the Army Corps came forward with a proposal to fill this waterscape up, Amherstburg residents were having none of it.
 They spoke to their local politicians and wrote in newspapers, imploring their neighbors across the border to not create a CDF in Canadian water.
-The U.S. Army Corps of Engineers was forced to listen and creared a CDF in American waters in Lake Erie.
+The U.S. Army Corps of Engineers was forced to listen and created a CDF in American waters in Lake Erie.
 In both these instances, local voices had travelled to Ottawa and across the river, making sure they were heard and understood.
 This attention to local movements and activism gives us a more nuanced view of what nature and environmentalism meant for different communities.
 More importantly, I think, it helps us see the conflict and cooperation that undergird the U.S.-Canada relationship.

 As a non-American and non-Canadian studying both countries, I am unencumbered by the baggage that a citizen carries.
 However, I do often wonder if I have enough context—the kind that one has through osmosis if nothing else—about a place that one grew up in.
 Having lived most of my life halfway across the world, doing other things, my outsider status also lets me see continuities about what was happening in North America with say events in South Asia.
-For example, the big dam impulse that resonated across world undergirded by knowledge exchange between engineers in India and North America.
+For example, the big dam impulse that resonated across the world undergirded by knowledge exchange between engineers in India and North America.
 Stories about how the environment was degraded and exploited got me interested in the first place.
 Researching these stories with both continuities and discontinuities, and for a moment, I do not feel like an outsider.